Ever imagined about a sea without a seashore? Is it possible? It is!

 Huge mats of dense seaweeds cover the surface of the sea.
 This floating golden-brown seaweed is known as Sargassum.
 So the sea is named Sargasso.
 Columbus discovered this huge ellipse and on seeing the seaweeds, he thought that he was close to the shores whereas he was many hundreds of miles away from the land.

 The Sargasso Sea is often linked with the Bermuda Triangle.
 The sea’s calmness and its proximity to the Bermuda makes it an area of mystery.
 A fascinating belief is associated with this area.
 It is said that it robs the people from the sailing boats and therefore several ships have been found wandering without any person in the waters of Sargasso.
 The Sargasso Sea is also called as the ‘Graveyard Of Ships’ or ‘Sea of the Lost Ships’.

-In 1881 an American schooner Ellen Austin found another ship traveling in a good speed but no crew members on board.
-The captain sent his crew to this ship.
-But the ship disappeared.
+In 1881, an American schooner, Ellen Austin found another ship traveling at a good speed but no crew members on board.
+The captain sent his crew to this ship, but the ship disappeared.
 It was found after a couple of days but there was no one on board.